 See response to question 1.
 All non-essential travel advised against until further notice.
 Citizens are not allowed to travel more than 2km from their house unless necessary to do so.

-14. An employee who recently traveled to an affected area (in another country) is having difficulty re-entering your country:
+14. An employee who recently travelled to an affected area (in another country) is having difficulty re-entering your country:

 (a) How can an employer help the employee get back into their country?